flemzord/plakar/subcommands/help/docs/plakar.md

 **pkg rm**

-> Unistall a plugin, documented in
+> Uninstall a plugin, documented in
 > plakar-pkg-rm(1).

 **restore**